 Early History of the Dobsynd family

 This web page shows only a small excerpt of our Dobsynd research.
-Another 164 words (12 lines of text) covering the years 1327, 1567, 1675, 1695 and are included under the topic Early Dobsynd History in all our PDF Extended History products and printed products wherever possible.
+Another 164 words (12 lines of text) covering the years 1327, 1567, 1610, 1633, 1646, 1670, 1675, 1681, 1695 and 1890 are included under the topic Early Dobsynd History in all our PDF Extended History products and printed products wherever possible.

 Dobsynd Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Dobsynd has appeared include Dobson, Dobsons, Dobsin, Dobsan, Dobsaun, Dobsone and many more.

 Early Notables of the Dobsynd family

 Another 73 words (5 lines of text) are included under the topic Early Dobsynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dobsynd family to Ireland

 Some of the Dobsynd family moved to Ireland, but this topic is not covered in this excerpt.

 Another 59 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dobsynd family to the New World and Oceana
+Migration of the Dobsynd family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Dobsynd arrived in North America very early: Edward Dobson settled in Virginia in the year 1638; and Richard also settled in that colony in the year 1643.
 Later, Samuel Dobson settled in Harbour Grace Parish in Newfoundland in 1823.